January 16th lesson plan Moving

 Student participation

-immediate feed back - being asked questions - allowing students to ask questions
+feed back - being asked questions - allowing students to ask questions

 Fill out sheet about “What I learned today.”